apache/comdev-site/source/pmc/adding-committers.md

 After we reach a decision on the `private@` list, and after the steps above, we [announce the new committer on the `dev` list](template/committer-announce.txt)

-Alternately, use [this template](/templates/committer-pmc-announce.txt) for new committer + PMC member.
+Alternately, use the [committer + PMC member announce template](/templates/committer-pmc-announce.txt) for new committer + PMC member.

-You can use [this template](/templates/committer-welcome.txt) to welcome the new committer to your project community.
+You can use the [new committer welcome template](/templates/committer-welcome.txt) to welcome the new committer to your project community.
 You are, however, encouraged to create your own version of this template, customized to your particular project community.